 What advice would you give to parents who want to take advantage of the convenience of modern food, but at the same time don’t necessarily want their kids eating like a soldier?
 You mentioned looking into the science of food?

 In terms of advice to a parent, I would tend to follow what is the traditional advice of nutrition.
 Stick to the foods that are closest to their forms in nature.
 But this doesn’t mean completely non-processed foods.
 For instance, modified atmosphere packaging is used for fresh fruits and vegetables, and HPP is also used for fresh fruits and vegetables and for meats as well.
 So we’re starting to see an evolution where there are some products that are getting closer to how they are in their fresh state or sort of a fresh-cooked state.
 So there is some good news there.
-For more tips on eating closer to nature, see SuperKids Nutrition free webinar on real life healthy eating tips for busy parents!

 We help grow healthy kids, families and communities to create healthier generations!Learn More